"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 Making myself shrug it off, I cast around in my mind for an answer.

-"Oh, well, the Gamemakers must have been in the favor of a pretty girl instead of me.
-I don't know why they didn't prefer my sword skills."
+"Eh, well, the Gamemakers must have been in the favor of a pretty girl instead of me.
+I didn't flash them any assets, if you know what I mean.
+I don't know why they didn't prefer my...sword skills."
 I make a ferocious face, amusing the crowd.
-"Nobody is any real match for me!"
+"Don't think the less of me for it.
+Nobody's going to be any real match against the marvel that's Marcus!"

 Thalia Bronx, District Two (15)